-Keep in mind there are no guarantees that the outcome will net the results you are looking for but a Rapid Rescore is usually successful.
+Keep in mind there are no guarantees that the outcome will net the results you are looking for, but a Rapid Rescore is usually successful.
 The best thing for you is that the service is free.
-It’s not free for the mortgage company as the credit provider charges $50 per item/per bureau.
+However, it’s not free for the mortgage company as the credit provider charges over $100 per disputed item/per bureau.

 As an example:

-Lets say your three credit scores are 679 with Experian, 672 with TransUnion and 669 with Equifax and we are trying to get the middle score above 680.
-We would file the dispute(s) with the Experian And TransUnion in hopes those two scores move above 680 so that the client would be able to lock in a better interest rate.
+Let’s say your three credit scores are 679 with Experian, 672 with TransUnion, and 669 with Equifax, and we are trying to get the middle score above 680.
+We would file the dispute(s) with Experian And TransUnion in hopes those two credit scores would move above 680 so that the client could lock in a better interest rate.

-You can dispute just about anything on the report as long as you have proof (see below for what we need) however for the purpose of obtaining a lower interest rate we focus on these areas:
+You can dispute just about anything on the report as long as you have proof (see below for what we need) it is an error.
+However, for the purpose of obtaining a lower mortgage rate, we focus on these areas:

-- Derogatory items like missed payments, collections, and public record such as liens
+- Derogatory items like missed payments, collections, and public records such as liens

 - Credit card balances

-One of the easiest ways to improve your credit score with our Rapid Rescore service is your credit card balances.
-Most people don’t know this but even if you still pay off your credit card every month they will still report a balance due if you wait until you receive your bill to pay that balance in full.
+One of the easiest ways to improve your credit score with our Rapid Rescore service is to update your credit card balance.
+Most people don’t know this, but even if you still pay off your credit card every month, they will still report a balance due if you wait until you receive your bill to pay that balance in full.

-The key to success when doing a Rapid Rescore is the documentation you provide.
-If you are disputing an error like a missed payment then you need a letter from the creditor specifically stating that the late payment was an error.
-Please know that they do verify such information so it’s important to send inaccurate documentation.
+The documentation you provide is the key to success when doing a Rapid Rescore.
+If you are disputing an error like a missed payment, you need a letter from the creditor stating that the late payment was an error.
+Please know that they verify such information, so sending accurate documentation is essential.

-If we are looking to dispute your current balance so that your credit card (or cards) are not maxed out then you’ll need the transaction history from online showing your name, four digits of your account number, the URL, and date along with the current balance.
+If we are looking to dispute your current balance so that your credit card (or cards) are not maxed out, then you’ll need the transaction history from online showing your name, four digits of your account number, the URL, and the date along with the current balance.

 Does Rapid Rescore Work?